Google Calendar

 Try it

-Triggers based on a time interval before an upcoming event in the calendar.
+Emit new event based on a time interval before an upcoming event in the calendar.
 This source uses Pipedream's Task Scheduler.
-See here for more information and instructions for connecting your Pipedream account.
+See the documentation for more information and instructions for connecting your Pipedream account.

 Try it

-New or Updated Event (Instant) from the Google Calendar API
+New Created or Updated Event (Instant) from the Google Calendar API

-Emit new calendar events when an event is created or updated (does not emit cancelled events)
+Emit new event when a Google Calendar events is created or updated (does not emit cancelled events)

 Try it